 If voicemail and greetings are both enabled, both messages will be played.
 The caller will hear the greeting message first, then hear ringing while trying to dial the business, and finally hear the voicemail message.

-Am I still charged for transcriptions if the caller doesn't leave a message?
+Am I still charged for transcription if the caller doesn't leave a message?